Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m1.md

 - ML/Inference API
   - Pipeline .NET API set has been added.
   - Single C/.NET API set has been updated.
-    - Single API supports flexible input tensor dimensions.
+    - Single API support for flexible input tensor dimensions has been added.
       - Applications are no longer required to close and re-open a handle to change input tensor dimensions.
-    - Single API supports hardware acceleration configurations.
+    - Single API support for hardware acceleration configurations has been added.
-    - nnfw (Tizen’s Neural Network Runtime) has been integrated.
+    - Tizen’s Neural Network Runtime (nnfw) has been integrated.
     - Performance enhancement: low-latency open and invocation.
     - Timeout for invocation may be specified.
 - NNStreamer update
   - NNStreamer is upgraded from 1.0.0 to 1.5.2.
   - Tizen Sensor Framework may be used as stream inputs.
-  - AI acceleration hardware and neural network framework support
+  - AI acceleration hardware and neural network framework support has been added.
-    - Allow to control HW acceleration with ML API.
+    - ML API now allows controlling HW acceleration.
-    - Allow to use NCSDK2, Edge-TPU, OpenVINO, ARMNN, Caffe2, PyTorch
+    - ML API may utilize NCSDK2, Edge-TPU, OpenVINO, ARMNN, Caffe2, and PyTorch.
       - You may need to download and install additional adaptors from tizen.org for these additional frameworks or hardware.
-  - Ability to insert filters implemented as a C++ class (OpenCV compatible) or a simple C function.
+  - The ability to insert filters implemented as a C++ class (OpenCV compatible) or a simple C function has been added.
 - nnfw: Neural Network Runtime
+  - nnfw has been upgraded to version 1.4.0.
+  - Support for quantized MobileNet and Inception V3 models on CPU Backend has been added.

 ### Fixes

 - Neural network Single API set (5.5 M2 known issue) / dimension changes
-  - New Single API set supports flexible tensor dimensions.
+  - New Single API set to support flexible tensor dimensions has been added.
 - Inference API set / additional neural networm framework supports
-  - nnfw (Neural Network Runtime) has been integrated.
+  - Tizen’s Neural Network Runtime (nnfw) has been integrated.
-  - Others (tensorflow, caffe2, pytorch, and so on) have been supported optionally if the device has additional packages downloaded and installed from tizen.org.
+  - Others (TensorFlow, Caffe2, PyTorch, and so on) have been supported optionally if the device has additional packages downloaded and installed from tizen.org.

 ### Known Issues

-- ML / Inference Pipeline C-API & .NET API
+- ML/Inference Pipeline C-API and .NET API
-  - If APPSRC is used with “DO NOT FREE” mode, an additional memcpy per input frame is added as a workaround.
-We expect that this workaround will be removed with a performance fix in later releases.
+  - If APPSRC is used with DO NOT FREE mode, an additional memcpy per input frame has been added as a workaround.
+This work around is expect to be removed with a performance fix in the later releases.